magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/mqtt.md

 ### Subsection "Connect request"

-ThingsBoard allows sending RPC commands and notifications about device attribute updates to the device.
+IoT Hub allows sending RPC commands and notifications about device attribute updates to the device.
 But in order to send them, the platform needs to know if the target device is connected and what gateway or session is used to connect the device at the moment.
-If your device is constantly sending telemetry data - ThingsBoard already knows how to push notifications.
+If your device is constantly sending telemetry data - IoT Hub already knows how to push notifications.
 If your device just connects to MQTT broker and waits for commands/updates, you need to send a message to the Gateway and inform that device is connected to the broker.

 Also, it is possible to configure where to get the device name: from the topic or from the message body.